nonbinarybyte/OSQE/README.md

 - USB stick or a CD/DVD to boot the OS on.
 (4GB of space is what you *may* need, currently unsure as we run in a VM as of now.)
 - basic understanding of linux commands. (adding/removing packages, checking hardware with neofetch, & more since there is no GUI)

-## [ PROMO ] Accesibilty is a NEED

-Tech needs to be more accessible to people.
-To help support that mission please donate to my github sponsors or KO-FI account (check the sidebar of this repo) all your support will go to helping people get tech, or a way to get into tech!

 ## Media (coming soon.)